ChristianSchaible/victorian-child/src/components/Markdown/Why.md

 Victorian children were delicate, proper, and easily overwhelmed.
-Their worlds were filled with strict rules, endless etiquette, and fainting couches.
-Modern life, on the other hand, is loud, chaotic, and completely absurd.
-TikTok dances, livestream meltdowns, neon lights, and boba milkshakes are basically weapons of mass overstimulation to a child from the 1800s.
+Their lives revolved around strict manners, endless etiquette, and fainting couches.

+Modern life?
+The complete opposite.
+It’s loud, messy, and utterly ridiculous—full of TikTok dances, livestream meltdowns, neon lights, and boba milkshakes.
+To a child from the 1800s, that’s not culture—it’s chaos.

-Sending a Victorian child into a coma isn’t evil—it’s a service.
-It’s a way to introduce them to the chaos, absurdity, and sensory overload of the 21st century.
-Basically: too much sparkle, too many noises, too much drama, all at once.
-They won’t survive the shock… but they’ll never forget it.
+So no, **sending a Victorian child into a coma** isn’t cruel—it’s practically a public service.
+You’re just giving them a crash course in 21st-century overstimulation: too much sparkle, too many sounds, too much drama, all at once.

+They won’t stand a chance—_and that’s kind of the point._